ietf-wg-acme/acme/draft-ietf-acme-acme.md

 resulted from this order.

 status (required, string):
 : The status of this order.
-Possible values are: "pending", "valid", and "invalid".
+Possible values are: "pending", "processing", "valid", and "invalid".

 expires (optional, string):
 : The timestamp after which the server will consider this order invalid, encoded